-Patrick Davis 425-2623 pdavis@jscc.edu
+Renee Young 425-2623 ryoung@jscc.edu

 Program Description

 The General Studies Major is designed for transfer to four-year colleges and universities.

 You can fulfill all curriculum requirements by enrolling in courses delivered via the Internet through the Regents Online Degree Program (RODP).
 The RODP is a cooperative program of the nineteen institutions that comprise the Tennessee Board of Regents (TBR).